Zephrys/zephrys.github.io/_posts/2019-04-14-sher-aaya-sher-guest-episode-with-nilay-singh.md

 Team Patil: Short Film  https://www.youtube.com/watch?v=3MzJSNPXd9I Seth Godin: Purple Cow  https://www.goodreads.com/book/show/641604.Purple_Cow Gliding friends video  https://www.instagram.com/p/BTb-g0kjb2x/  This gave the intial idea about @stopmotionwaale

+As always,
+Tell us what you liked and def tell us what you didn't! and don't forget to share it with someone who might derive value out of this!

+Have an amazing week ahead!
+⚔ ⚔ ⚔